Home

 About UsRich Howe

 Seriously, my education is in languages and computers and I have far too many degrees than are good for me.
 Okay, I like learning stuff.
 I used to work as a freelance photographer but now I work with computers.
-I have been interested in making traditional crafts for a while, starting with quilting and moving on to moccasin making and beadwork, basket making, hide tanning, birchbark canoe building, rug hooking and spinning.
-I also like to play the piano, the accordian and I'm learning the violin.
-I have been snowshoeing since I was a child.
-I want to make a pair but so far I have only got so far as lacing the babiche onto premade frames.
-I met Rich when he asked me to make him a pair of moccasins and we have been friends since then, sharing our love of Native crafts and canoeing. |
+I have been interested in making traditional crafts for a while, starting with quilting and moving on to moccasin making and beadwork, basket making, hide tanning, birchbark canoe building and rug hooking.
+I also like to play the piano and I'm learning the violin.
+I have been snowshoeing since I was a child. |

 |

-last modified Feb.
-9, 2003 |
+last modified June 17, 2002 |